 Healthy Ways To Feed Your Kids

-When cooking at home, be intentional about meal prepping and portion control.
+When cooking at home with your kids, be intentional about meal prepping and portion control.
 It’s best to avoid highly processed snacks such as cookies, crackers, chips, and canned foods containing high-sodium and high-fructose corn syrup.
+Bake your own sweets using natural ingredients.
 Low-fat popcorn and nuts make great mid-day snacks; and for dinner, pairing pasta or rice with a protein, such as fish, can fill your little ones’ bellies for much longer.

 Lastly, be aware of the “Pandemic Pantry,” the list of items shopped are stockpiling.
 These include canned foods, hand sanitizer, toilet paper, and bottled water.
 Buying a water filter can help alleviate the purchasing of bottled water, and given the recent governmental policies, we need not fear being disconnected from your water supply while under quarantine – even if bills begin to pile up.

 Taking the opportunity to show your kids healthy eating habits can benefit them now, and also influence them to continue a great diet post-quarantine.
-If you read the infographic below, you can gain more information on how to eat healthy under a quarantine.
+If you read the infographic below, you can gain more information on how to eat healthy.
 Take care, be safe, and enjoy your extra family time.